-Request header modification examples · Cloudflare Rules docs

 Request header modification examples

-The following examples illustrate how to perform header modifications with Transform Rules:
+The following examples illustrate how to perform request header modifications with Transform Rules:

 - Add an HTTP request header with a static value